Types of outcomes

 The Press Council has upheld a complaint from the journalist Jonathan Marshall about a report in The Sydney Morning Herald on 2 October 2012 which mostly described his early career in New Zealand.

 The Council decided the publication did not take reasonable steps to ensure accuracy and fairness in relation to claims about the methods Mr Marshall used to obtain stories, and that it should have given him a reasonable opportunity to comment before publication.

 - Adjudication 1574: Fransyl Marmolejo and the Church of Scientology/Woman's Day (November 2013)

-The Council upheld complaints from Mr Kelsey’s former wife, Fransyl Marmolejo and the Church of Scientology.
-It decided the publication did not take reasonable steps to ensure accuracy and fairness in describing the family situation, and that it should have published comments from Ms Marmolejo and the Church of Scientology in the original article or in some other way.
-The Council also decided that publication in full of a highly personal email from Mr Kelsey’s 13-year old daughter breached her privacy.
+The Council upheld complaints from Mr Kelsey’s former wife, Fransyl Marmolejo, and the Church of Scientology.
+It decided the publication did not take reasonable steps to ensure accuracy and fairness in describing the family situation, and that it should have published comments from Ms Marmolejo and the Church of Scientology in the original article or in some other manner.
+The Council also decided the publication in full of a highly personal email from Mr Kelsey’s 13-year old daughter breached her privacy.

 - Adjudication 1578: Cr Len Roberts/Myall Coast Nota (November 2013)

 The Press Council has considered a complaint from Cr Len Roberts about a letter published on 6 September 2012, in the lead-up to the local council elections.
 The letter was from a constituent opposing a pro-development view for the area, including what he called the “bigger than Forster” vision of Cr Roberts, who was standing for re-election.